 - 2.30.
 To direct the financial management functions of the OUR ensuring effective planning and use of financial resources.
-To achieve this objective the Department will: - prepare the annual budget and monitor performance against the budgeted allocations; - prepare and analyse monthly, quarterly and annual financial statements; - conduct treasury management functions to maximize returns on investments; - establish the regulatory fees for each regulated entity; - ensure sound cash management; - manage human resources within the Department to optimise performance; - maintain a robust quality management system in the Department; - ensure appropriate cost control measures are in place; - ensure compliance with statutory requirements, in particular, the provisions of the Public Bodies Management and Accountability Act (PBMA), and the Financial Administration and Audit Act (FAAA);
+To achieve this objective the Department will: - prepare the annual budget and monitor performance against the budgeted allocations; - prepare and analyse monthly, quarterly and annual financial statements; - conduct treasury management functions, ensuring a balanced portfolio; - establish the regulatory fees for each regulated entity; - ensure sound cash management; - manage human resources within the Department to optimise performance; - maintain a robust quality management system in the Department; - ensure appropriate cost control; - ensure compliance with statutory requirements, in particular, the provisions of the Public Bodies Management and Accountability Act (PBMA), and the Financial Administration and Audit Act (FAAA); - ensure that all financial records pertaining to externally funded projects are carefully documented, and that disbursement requests are settled in a timely manner;

-- ensure that all financial records pertaining to externally funded projects are carefully documented, and that disbursement requests are settled in a timely manner; - prepare accounts, analyses, and schedules for the annual external audit; - address any other matters likely to affect the financial well-being of the OUR; and - update and maintain procedures for financial accountability. - 2.31.
+- prepare accounts for annual audit; - address any other matters likely to affect the financial well-being of the OUR; and - update and maintain procedures for financial accountability. - 2.31.
 The Financial Controller's role is critical to budget preparation and monitoring, cost management and ensuring maximum delivery of services for regulatory dollars.
-Additional responsibilities and duties performed by this Department include, financial statements analyses of the major regulated entities, providing payroll preparation assistance and its disbursement, negotiating group health insurance and administering the group pension plan and the staff loan facility.
+Additional responsibilities and duties performed by this Department include negotiating group health insurance and administering the group pension plan and the staff loan facility.